Copper Harbor, Michigan: 15 Best Things to Do at the Top of the U.P.

 Whether you’re looking for a scenic drive, fun trip idea or simply want to explore the top of Michigan’s Upper Peninsula, Copper Harbor is the place to go.

-1. Fall Colors in Copper Harbor
+1. Take in the Fall Colors in Copper Harbor

+It’s especially true in the fall, when Michigan’s amazing fall color lights up the trees in amazing reds, oranges and yellows.
 With scenic spots of stunning natural beauty like Brockway Mountain Drive and the sparkling Lake Fanny Hooe, Michigan’s Copper Country is a great place to take in fall colors.

 Copper Harbor MI isn’t just at the top of Michigan, it’s at the top of most Michigan travel bucket lists.